adominguez013/rotation-annmarie/README.md

 ### Written using python using simple strings and an infinite loop

 python
-line1 = "Hold fast to dreams"
+line1 = "Hold fast to dreams",
-line2 = "For when dreams go"
+line2 = "For when dreams go",
-line3 = "Life is a barren field" line4 = "Frozen with snow."
+line3 = "Life is a barren field", line4 = "Frozen with snow."

 poem = "\n" .join([line1, line2, line3, lin4])